haova/rugo-site/src/pages/en/definition.md

 - Adding underscore as prefix with config/hidden/comment name (Ex: `_name`, `_type`, `_relatedBy`).
 - Using square brackets `[` and `]`, with named/property/param name (Ex: `[id]`, `[name]`).
 - Using kebab-case with slug, file name, or long identify message (Ex: `this-is-a-slug`, `file-name`).
+- Using dot (`.`) between partions of name to separate module and submodule.

 ## Broker